 Riders qualify for an "Expert Start" via one of the following results in the previous three years:

 The Expert category will have Age Divisions for both Male and Female as following:

-For the mere mortals amongst us – whether you're a Karapoti rookie, or shooting for a PB, or trying to trump your mate – the Weekend Warrior category is your best opportunity to meet your personal goals.
-So if a top-10 in your age group isn't your cup of tea but riding with your mates or family and other like-minded mountain bikers is, then Weekend Warrior is your cup of tea.
+For the mere mortals amongst us – whether you're a Karapoti rookie, or shooting for a PB, or trying to trump your mate – the Weekend Warrior category is your opportunity to meet your personal goals.
+So if a top-10 in your age group isn't your cup of tea but riding with your mates or family and other like-minded mountain bikers is, then Weekend Warrior is for you.

-Mountain biking's underground enthusiasts - Single Speed, Uni-Cycles, Retro, Cyclo Cross or Gravel bikes and Tandems - have their own special start on race day, but race for awards in their own category.
+Mountain biking's underground enthusiasts - Single Speed, Uni-Cycles, Retro, Cyclo Cross, Fat Bikes or Gravel bikes and Tandems - have their own special start on race day, but race for awards in their own category.
 50k entries from riders aged less than 13 years are at the race directors discretion.